EYFS Profile and Moderation

 Submission of Data

-Results for children in private, voluntary and independent settings (PVIs) are only required where the child is receiving early years education that is funded by the Department for Education (DfE).
+Results for children in private, voluntary, and independent settings (PVIs) are only required where the child is receiving early years education that is funded by the Department for Education (DfE).

 The statutory collection does not require data to be submitted for unfunded children.

-• The Department for Education (DfE) have clarified that that the EYFS profile must be completed in all instances unless:
+• The EYFS Profile must be completed for all children registered, unless:

 Headteachers and Managers Responsibilities